opentelekomcloud-docs/object-storage-service/umn/source/faq/third_party_tools/which_versions_of_aws_tools_work_with_obs.rst

 .. note::

    These versions have been tested internally and confirmed to work with OBS at the time of validation.
-However, compatibility with future versions is not guaranteed, and we cannot take responsibility for issues arising from version mismatches or tool updates.
+However, compatibility with future versions is not guaranteed.

 .. note::

-   If you encounter any problems with AWS tool compatibility, please let us know so we can improve the service quality accordingly.
+   If you encounter any problems with AWS tool compatibility, please contact customer service.